malli3131/SparkApps/SparkMLLib/MLLib.md

 * The main result of a correlation is called the correlation coefficient ("r").
 It ranges from -1.0 to +1.0.
 The closer r is to +1 or -1, the more closely the two variables are related.
 * If r is close to 0, it means there is no relationship between the variables.
 If r is positive, it means that as one variable gets larger the other gets larger.
 If r is negative it means that as one gets larger, the other gets smaller (often called an "inverse" correlation).

+* The supported correlation methods are currently Pearson’s and Spearman’s correlation.

 ##### Examples:

 ```